open-toolchain/tekton-catalog/container-registry/sample-docker-dind-sidecar/README.md

 # Docker In Docker (DIND) Task example usage
-The `sample-docker-dind-sidecar` sub-directory contains an `event-listener-dind` EventListener definition that you can include in your Tekton pipeline configuration to run an example usage of the `execute-in-dind-task` and `vulnerability-advisor-task`.
+The `sample-docker-dind-sidecar` sub-directory contains an `event-listener-dind` EventListener definition that you can include in your Tekton pipeline configuration to run an example usage of the `icr-execute-in-dind` and `icr-check-va-scan`.

 It also contains a `dind-no-resources` EventListener definition which is the providing the same example but without the needs to define PipelineResources for image as it uses the task's parameter `image-url` to provide the information.